puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 `site.pp` is the first manifest the Puppet agent checks when it connects to the master.
 It defines global settings and resource defaults that will apply to all nodes in your infrastructure.
 It is also where you will put your *node definitions* (sometimes called `node statements`).

-A node definition is a block of Puppet code that specifies a set of nodes and declares the classes that Puppet will enforce on those nodes.
-You can think of it as a code-defined version of the node group you set up in the Power of Puppet quest.
+A node definition is the code-defined equivalent of the node group you saw in the Power of Puppet quest.

-In a sense, this node definition is a bit like the test manifests you've been using so far.
-While classes are generally defined in separate manifests, the node definition, like a test manifest, is a place where you actually declare them.
-Of course tests are just that, tests, while the node definitions in your `site.pp` manifest describe what you actually want your infrastructure to look like.
+{% highlight puppet %}
+node 'learning.puppetlabs.vm' {
+  ...
+}
+{% endhighlight %}

+{% aside PE console or site.pp? %}
 Because it's more amenable to monitoring with the Learning VM quest tool, we'll be primarily using this `site.pp` method of classification in this Quest Guide.
-Once you've learned the basic mechanics of node definitions and class declarations, however, much of this knowledge will be portable to whatever methods of classification you decide to use later, including the PE Console node classifier you saw in the Power of Puppet quest.
+What you will learn about node definitions and class declarations applies to whatever methods of classification you decide to use later, including the PE Console node classifier.
+{% endaside %}

 {% task 2 %}
 ---